asharif1990/eudi-wallet-it-docs/docs/en/backup-restore.rst

 **Steps 7-8**: The Wallet Instance for each HW binding credentials entry in the payload of the backup JWT performs the following steps:

 - It extracts the Credential Issuer identifier and the ``credential_configuration_id`` from the entry.
 The former is used to identify the Issuer and obtains its metadata, while the latter will be used to signal the Credential type to the (Q)EAA provider.
-- Using the Issuer identifier the Wallet Instance obtains the metadata of the (Q)EAA Provider and makes a re-issuance request to the (Q)EAA by providing the new HW key to bind the credential.
+- Using the Issuer identifier the Wallet Instance obtains the metadata of the (Q)EAA Provider and makes a re-issuance request to the (Q)EAA by providing the new cryptographic binding with the Credential.

 .. note::